National Youth Chair: Kota Mizutani

 Kenji Kuramitsu is a writer and Master of Divinity student at McCormick Theological Seminary in Chicago.
 He sits on the board of directors of the Reformation Project, and has contributed writing to a number of publications.
 Kenji enjoys utilizing online activism, social media, and public speaking to connect with others interested in the intersections of theology and social justice.
 He is a fifth generation Japanese American with cultural roots in Hawai’i.

-Central California District Council Youth Representative: Kacie Robles
+Central California District Council (CCDC) Youth Representative: Kelly Aoki

 Eastern District Council (EDC) Youth Representative: Mieko Kuramoto